 I am really against the idea of spending more money on top of your ticket just to ride one attraction.
 It’s bad enough Genie+ costs extra money, but at least you have access to more than one attraction which gives it more value.

 The only Individual Lightning Lane attraction I think is worth spending the money on is Rise of the Resistance.
 Since wait times can be 3 hours or longer, spending $15 extra is worth it to avoid that big waste of time.
 It even can be worth it when the price goes up to $20 or $25 in some cases.

-Unless you see wait times of more than 2 hours for the other Individual Lightning Lane attractions, I don’t recommend paying the extra fee to ride them.
+However, unless you see wait times of more than 2 hours for the other Individual Lightning Lane attractions, I don’t recommend paying the extra fee to ride them.